phoe/binding-arrows/doc/TUTORIAL.md

   var)
 ```

-The same variable is rebound on each binding, allowing subsequent bindings to
-further use its modified value.
+The same variable is rebound on each binding, allowing subsequent bindings to further use its modified value.

-(Note: the ASDF system [`arrow-macros`](https://github.com/hipeta/arrow-macros)
-implements diamond arrows in a way that permits diamonds in nested forms, at the
-cost of depending on a Common Lisp code walker.)

 ## Short-circuiting threading macros

-Sometimes we want to abort early in a chain of computation; for example, we can
-imagine a situation where one computation step returns `nil`, in which case we
-do not want to execute the computation steps that follow.
+Sometimes we want to abort early in a chain of computation; for example, we can imagine a situation where one computation step returns `nil`, in which case we do not want to execute the computation steps that follow.

-The short-circuiting threading macros implement this paradigm (similar to the
-`Maybe` monad known in the functional programming world).
-If one of the values
-bound by the threading macro evaluates to `nil`, the subsequent steps are not
-evaluated, and `nil` is returned instead.
+The short-circuiting threading macros implement this paradigm (similar to the `Maybe` monad known in the functional programming world).
+If one of the values bound by the threading macro evaluates to `nil`, the subsequent steps are not evaluated, and `nil` is returned instead.

 For example, the following form: